Weight management · Ozempic, Wegovy, Rybelsus

 You haven't reached the maintenance dose yet

 Semaglutide is titrated slowly to limit nausea.
 The full Wegovy dose is 2.4 mg weekly, but it takes 16 to 20 weeks of stepping up to get there.
-Most of the weight loss happens after you reach the maintenance dose, so a flat scale during titration is normal.
+Most of the weight loss happens once you're at the maintenance dose, so a flat scale during titration is normal.

 Diet, alcohol, and timing